STORIES

 Case study of an Inclusion Matters client:

 Unfortunately, Dad became ill whilst staying with me in Cornwall and following a call to 111 was advised to take him to A&E. The staff there were hugely helpful and after a short wait he was seen.
-However, a couple of days later we had to call the paramedics and after attending twice in a day on the second occasion, they took him back to hospital where he was treated again in A&E and admitted to a ward where he remained for a few days.
+He was admitted where he remained for a few days.

-Dad was discharged to our house after a couple of days but with no follow-on care needs put in place and it became apparent that we were not able to manage his care needs due to his mobility and health issues etc. I contacted my GP who informed me that I couldn’t register him as a temporary patient to access community support and could only register him as a permanent patient to access this.
+Dad was discharged to our house after a couple of days but with no follow-on care needs put in place.
+It became apparent that we were not able to manage his care needs due to his mobility and health issues etc. I contacted my GP who informed me that I couldn’t register him as a temporary patient to access community support or Adult Social Care because he was not a permanent resident in Cornwall.

-I therefore had to find a local private carer to help dad in the shower and with personal care who was amazing.
-I contacted Adult Social Care in Cornwall who said they couldn’t help as he was not a Cornwall resident and likewise when I contacted ASC in where he resides they could not help as he was in Cornwall!
-I could not even find a local service to access to borrow disability aids for Dad so purchased them for him myself.
+Therefore, I found a private carer to help dad with personal care who was amazing.
+I could not even find a local service to borrow disability aids, so purchased them for him myself.

-In the meantime, I came across CRCC whilst googling for support in Cornwall and noticed they had a Hospital Discharge Service so called and left a message.
+I came across CRCC whilst googling for support in Cornwall and noticed they had a Hospital Discharge Service, so called and left a message.
 The worker called me back and it was like a great weight had lifted!

 Over the next few days, the worker contacted ASC where my parents live and we did a referral for when they got home.
-The worker guided and assisted me in navigating the minefield of benefit support that I could access to support both my parents which I could never have imagined where to start.
+The CRCC’s Worker assisted me in navigating the minefield of support that was available at the time and helped me to plan for their return home.
+I could never have imagined where to start without this guidance.